iqbalyarkhan/old-website/content/2021-09-21--Micro-Frontend.md

 ![Card](./images/mfe/card.png)

 So far, we've created our `calendar-card` package to show the number of days till Christmas while our `calendar-container` package prints out a simple line.
-We'll now connect the two so that `calendar-container` can use the `calendar-car**__**``d`.
+We'll now connect the two so that `calendar-container` can use the `calendar-card`.
 This is done in each app's `webpack.config.js` utilizing webpack's ModuleFederation-plugin.
 We need to expose `CalendarCard` component.
 Let's create an empty `webpack.config.js` file in `calendar-card` project at the root level:

 ```text
 |--mainApp